rsaavedraf/fxp/README.md

 - 2023-01-29: improved testing framework using long doubles, and refactored some utility functions related to testing in a separate fxp_aux.c program.
-- 2023-01-31: significant precision improvement in the fxp_mul,
+- 2023-01-31: significant precision improvement in fxp_mul(),
-now offering pretty much the same precision as fxp_mul_l while still only using ints (not longs,) and still being faster!
+now offering pretty much the same precision as fxp_mul_l() while still only using ints (not longs,) and still being faster!
-The approach uses the distributive approach twice, now the second time within the frac part only.
+The calculation uses the distributive approach twice, now the second time within the frac part only.